Giorgio Gaber: Debut

 He was born in Milan into a lower-middle-class family.
 His father, Guido Gaberščik, was born in Trieste when the city was still part of Austria-Hungary.
 The surname Gaberscik is of Slovene origin (Gaberščik).
 His mother was from the Veneto region.
 The two met and married in Veneto and later moved to Milan, where Giorgio was born.

-Gaber began to play as rehabilitation for an injury to his hand which required constant but not strenuous activity to recover his motor skills.
-Since his health as a child was not the best and his older brother Marcello played guitar, he was encouraged to play as well.
-The outcome was good both in terms of his health and artistically, and at only fourteen years of age, he was engaged to play at a New Eve's party and earned his first paycheck of 1,000 lire.
+Gaber began to play as rehabilitation for an injury to his hand, which required constant but not strenuous activity to recover his motor skills.
+Since his health as a child was not the best, and his older brother Marcello played guitar, he was encouraged to play as well.
+The outcome was good both in terms of his health and artistically, and at only fourteen years of age, he was engaged to play at a New Year's party and earned his first paycheck of 1,000 lire.

 Subsequently, he began to frequent the Santa Tecla, a venue in Milan where he had the chance to meet musicians of the time, including Luigi Tenco, Gian Franco Reverberi, Adriano Celentano, Ricky Gianco, and Mogol, who obtained a contract for Gaber with Dischi Ricordi.
 He then played with the Rocky Mountains Old Time Stompers (replacing Tony Dallara who had left to pursue a solo career) and with Rolling Crew.

 Because neither Tenco nor Gaber were yet members of the Italian Society of Authors and Publishers (SIAE), they could not trademark the song "Ciao ti dirò" (inspired by Elvis Presley's "Jailhouse Rock"), which was signed off by Giorgio Calabrese and Giampiero Reverberi despite being composed by Tenco and Gaber.

 The two went on to continue writing music together, developing at the same time a close friendship.
-In 1958 they toured Germany together with Adriano Celentano, Enzo Jannacci, Paolo Tomelleri, and Gianfranco Reverberi.
+In 1958, they toured Germany together with Adriano Celentano, Enzo Jannacci, Paolo Tomelleri, and Gianfranco Reverberi.

 Gaber paired up with Enzo Jannacci as I Due Corsari, who made their debut at the end of 1958 with two vinyl singles—"Come Facette Mammeta", a classic song of Neapolitan humour, and "Non occupatemi il telefono".
 They continued to release singles with Dischi Ricordi throughout the following year, and in 1960 released their first album, Giorgio Gaber – Enzo Jannacci.